turingschool/front-end-curriculum/projects/flash-cards.md

 For this project, you need to use this [Flashcards Starter](https://github.com/turingschool-examples/flashcards-starter) repo.
 Follow the instructions in the README for forking the repo and getting it setup.
 Once you have it set up (through running `npm install`), follow the instructions to verify it is setup correctly.

 Please note that there is logic provided to you (util.js) to make this game playable via the command line.
+You will not need to edit the util.js file.
 Completion of Iterations I and II are required before you are able to utilize the command line interface to verify that your code is functioning properly.
 Prior to this, you should be using your tests to confirm functionality is working as you expect.

 ## README